hoaihdinh/Distributed-Alarm-System/evaluation_reports/README.md

 # Evaluation Reports
 These are reports generated using Locust and the corresponding compose.yml files as described in base directory's README.md.

+Each Locust worker will register and/or login, then every 1-3 seconds will preform one of the following operations:
+- create an alarm (40%)
+- delete a notification (20%)
+- delete an alarm (20%)
+- update alarm details (20%)
+Additionally, as the Locust worker is running, they will periodically request for alarms and notifications every second.

 The following are device details used to run these tests:
 - 12th Gen Intel(R) Core(TM) i7-12650H